aliihsanakkoc/ECommerceClientUI/README.md

 🧩 Using and managing web modal structure with signal(boolean) and control flow (@if) in Angular <br> 🧩 Redirecting pages with routerlink <br>
 🧩 Lazy loading path identification <br>
+🧩 FormsModule, RxJS and HttpClient is implementing MVC (Model-View-Controller from Architectural Patterns) in Angular (Interface-Component-Service) <br>

 ## Development server